Tetley History, Family Crest & Coats of Arms

 Tetley Settlers in United States in the 19th Century

-- Edith Tetley, aged 4, who emigrated to the United States from Burkenshaw, in 1894
+- Edith Tetley, aged 4, who immigrated to the United States from Burkenshaw, in 1894

 Tetley Settlers in United States in the 20th Century